 Merely one person in 20 had no health problem, with a third of the world’s population experiencing more than 5 illnesses, as per the Global Burden of Disease Study of 2013.
 Sicknesses are becoming widespread.

 The vast majority of deaths, nearly 92% are due to natural causes.

 The remaining deaths are due to non-natural causes such as accidents, natural calamities, and violence/killings.

 We are fragile humans, highly prone to fall ill.
 We can potentially suffer from 315 types of diseases and injuries.
 Besides, there can be around 250 causes of death.
 Every day, 1.51,000 people (56 million in a year) die in the world.

-About 20% of all deaths are sudden because of heart stroke or fatal accident.
+About 20% of all deaths are sudden because of heart stroke or fatal accidents.
 Another 20% of people die after short illnesses.
-The remaining 60% of total deaths are as a result of a long illness or protracted decline.
+The remaining 60% of total deaths are a result of a long illness or protracted decline.
 More importantly, we lose about 31% of healthy life due to various diseases.

 The maximum health loss is due to lower back pain, depression, neck pain, dental issue, and hearing loss.
 People living in sub-optimal health are increasing steadily.

 It’s interesting to know that now in the present-day world, more people die from non-communicable diseases like diabetes, heart diseases, cancer, etc. Comparatively, very few people now die of infectious diseases, due to bacteria, viral and fungal infections.

 Nearly one hundred years back, the top 3 causes of death were infectious diseases, that is pneumonia and flu, tuberculosis, and gastrointestinal infections.

 Now the leading causes of death in the modern age are cardiovascular disease, lung, and respiratory diseases, cancer, diabetes, and obesity.
 These are called lifestyle diseases, which are affecting around 75% of the population.